Being aware that snakes may be around, and being informed about how to react to them are the most important aspects of living with snakes.

-- If you see a snake - keep calm and try to move yourself, anyone with you and your pets away from the snake
+- If you see a snake - keep calm and try to move yourself, others and your pets away from the snake

-- Never touch or attempt to capture or hurt snakes – instead call DELWP on 136 186 for further advice, or call a licensed snake catcher
+- Never touch, attempt to capture or hurt snakes – instead call a licensed snake catcher to remove the snake

-- Have a spring clean - clean up around the house and cut lawns regularly as snakes are attracted to shelter such as piles of rocks and timber, sheets of metal, or building materials
+- Have a spring clean - clean up around the house and cut lawns regularly.
+Snakes are attracted to shelter such as piles of rocks and timber, sheets of metal, or building materials.

 - Undertake first aid training, ensure your first aid kit contains several compression bandages, and if someone is bitten, call 000 immediately

 - Snakes are protected under the Wildlife Act 1975.
 It is illegal to capture, kill or harm them.
-Bites can occur when people try to kill snakes.
+Bites can occur when people try to catch or kill snakes.